arvindr9/Neural-Network/README-SETUP.md

 ```
 cd (file directory)
 ```
-Or drag the folder into the Terminal window after entering `cd` and then press enter
+Or drag the folder into the Terminal window after entering `cd`, followed by a space, and then press enter

 Then, enter the following and then press enter: